The Elliott Homestead

 Simply cut up a cucumber and place it in aluminum foil.
 The chemical smell produced by cucumbers when they react with aluminum foil is not detectable to humans but deadly to yellowjackets.

-6. Under the Porch
+6. Under The Porch

 Yellow jackets can be trapped under a glass bowl.
 You can place a glass container under your porch to trap yellow jackets.